chriszarate/docker-wordpress-vip-go/README.md

 ## Set up

+1. Clone or fork this repo.

-1. Add `project.test` (or your chosen TLD) to your `/etc/hosts` file:
+2. Add `project.test` to your `/etc/hosts` file:

    ```
    127.0.0.1 localhost project.test
    ```

-   If you choose a different TLD, edit `.env` as well.

-2. Edit `setup.sh` to check out your organization’s code into the `src` folder folder (replace the example repo `Automattic/vip-go-skeleton` with your own).
+3. Edit `setup.sh` to check out your organization’s code into the `src` folder folder (replace the example repo `Automattic/vip-go-skeleton` with your own).
-   Then, adjust `docker-compose.yml` to reflect your changes (replace `vip-go-skeleton` and update `WORDPRESS_ACTIVATE_THEME` to reflect your theme).
+   Then, adjust `docker-compose.yml` to reflect your changes (update the `vip-go-skeleton` mapping to reflect your theme).

-3. Run `./setup.sh`.
+4. Run `./setup.sh`.

-4. Run `docker-compose up -d`.
+5. Run `docker-compose up -d`.

 ## Interacting with containers

-**Refer to [docker-compose-wordpress][simple] for general instructions** on how to interact with the stack, including WP-CLI, PHPUnit, Xdebug, and preloading content.
+**Refer to [docker-compose-wordpress][simple] for general instructions** on how to interact with the stack, including WP-CLI, PHPUnit, and preloading content.

 The main difference with this stack is that all code is synced to the WordPress